raqyuste/r-place/data_project/README.md

-# Using Tinybird with an r/place
+# Using Tinybird with r/place

 This repository contains the data project —[datasources](./datasources), and [endpoints](./endpoints)— and [data-generator](./data-generator) scripts for an r/place example of using Tinybird.